Return on Operating Assets Definition

 Return on Operating Assets Formula

-In order to calculate Return on Operating Assets, it is slightly different from the return on total assets formula which takes into consideration total assets owned by the firm.
+It is slightly different from the return on total assets formula, which takes into consideration total assets owned by the firm.
 In this case, we only take the current assets which are primarily involved in generating revenue for the business.
 So it has two broad components: –

 Calculation of Return on Operating Assets (with Examples)